6 Hours. One Sign.

 -

-Where to pick up a free lawn sign (or how to print your own).
+Option to pick up a free Treat Accessibly lawn sign or download and print one.

 -

-A checklist to prepare and submit your child’s 6 volunteer hours.
+A checklist to prepare and submit 6 volunteer hours after Oct.
+31.

 -